froots/froots.github.io/_posts/2016-08-15-31-ways-to-spend-less-time-on-manual-cross-browser-testing.md

 ---

 If you enjoyed this article, you might be interested in my upcoming book [Automated Responsive Design Testing][62].
-Download a free chapter from the book below.

 [1]: http://www.html5rocks.com/en/tutorials/detection/
 [2]: https://modernizr.com/